-The House of Representatives is expected to vote on a comprehensive retirement reform bill this week that would increase the age at which retirees must start making withdrawals from their retirement accounts.
 The Securing a Strong Retirement Act of 2022, dubbed SECURE Act 2.0, aims to replace the current age for required minimum distributions (RMDs) with a sliding scale that would enable anybody who turns 74 after Dec.
 31, 2032 to delay RMDs until age 75.
 The act was approved in the House in March of 2022 and the Senate passed the EARN Act in June of 2022 and Congress is working to merge the bills.

 A financial advisor can help you plan for RMDs and limit your tax burden when you start taking them.
 Find a trusted fiduciary advisor today.

 Securing a Strong Retirement Act of 2022

-In an update published Friday, House Majority Leader Steny Hoyer (D-Md.) told colleagues that the full chamber would “take up legislation to help Americans save for retirement,” referencing the Securing a Strong Retirement Act of 2022.
+In March of 2022, House Majority Leader Steny Hoyer (D-Md.) told colleagues that the full chamber would “take up legislation to help Americans save for retirement,” referencing the Securing a Strong Retirement Act of 2022.
 The legislation, which was first introduced in the House in May 2021, was subsequently marked up and approved by the Ways and Means Committee, but never voted on by the full chamber.

 The 139-page bill includes a variety of provisions designed to help expand coverage, increase retirement savings, preserve retirement income and simplify the rules that govern retirement plans.
 The bill aims to build on the Setting Every Community Up for Retirement Expansion (SECURE) Act of 2019, which included a number of reforms to help Americans save for retirement.
 Among the most consequential changes of the original SECURE Act was amending the RMD age from 70.5 to 72 for people born on or after July 1, 1949.
-This change allows retirees to keep their savings invested an extra 18 months and defer taxes that much longer.
+This change allows retirees to keep their savings invested for an extra 18 months and defer taxes that much longer.

 Now, retirement savers could be getting even more good news related to RMDs.
 These mandatory withdrawals would be pushed back even later in life under the Securing a Strong Retirement Act of 2022, which was initially introduced by U.S. Rep. Richard Neal, D-Mass.